bnaucler/danteweather/README.md

 Google

 ## Where can I access the service?
 The server is currently running at [dante.bnaucler.se](http://dante.bnaucler.se).
-However, the database is yet only scarcely populated, responsive layout for tablets not yet in place, and much code optimization still needed.
+However, the database is yet only scarcely populated and much code optimization still needed.
 All in all, do not expect stability, speed nor a very accurately chosen quote.

 ## License
 MIT (do whatever you want)